VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 automatically sent to a dead-letter queue.
 The application uses this feature of the Service Bus to avoid processing **MakeSeatReservation** commands if the order they are associated with has already expired.

-## Caching conference information

-As part of the performance optimizations in the V3 release, the team added caching behavior for the conference information stored in the Orders and Registrations bounded context read model.
-This reduces the time taken to read this commonly used data.

 # Impact on testing